wp-plugins/contact-form-7-sms-addon/readme.txt

 2. SMS settings in detail

 == Changelog ==

+= 1.5 =
+* Use WordPress HTTP POST function for the call to the mediaburst API, should hopefully make it work more reliably on Windows and older Linux installs.
+* Change the Admin text function to use built in WordPress AJAX functions

 = 1.4 =
 * Fix merge field compatability with Contact Form 7 version 3.1